Bjeeva2024/Bjeeva2024/README.md

 - 👋 Hi, I’m B.jeeva
 - 👀 I’m interested in ...
 Mssql and .net MVC
 - 🌱 I’m currently learning ...
 MVC
-- 💞️ I’m looking to collaborate on ... any one currently learn mvc
+- 💞️ I’m looking to collaborate on ... any one interested in coding
 - 📫 How to reach me ... message in my github i speak Tamil and English i live on chennai
 - 😄 Pronouns: ...
 He/HIm
 - ⚡ Fun fact: my job search on Loading...